Information for people considered at higher risk of severe disease from COVID-19 and their whānau.

 - People at risk of severe illness from COVID-19

 - What you and your whānau need to know to stay safe and healthy

 COVID-19 is an infection caused by a type of coronavirus that’s spread like the flu from person to person.
 The symptoms are typically viral with fatigue, cold and flu like symptoms including tummy bug symptoms for some people.

 Older people and people with some existing health conditions have a higher risk of more severe illness if they contract COVID-19.
 Dehydration and breathing difficulties can be severe and cause a small proportion of people to need hospital level care.
-Some medicines which reduce the risk of hospitalisation are available.

 COVID-19 is more likely to become severe when people have conditions or take medicines that are associated with immunosuppression, such as: